The Chart for Infinity Pharmaceuticals Inc. (INFI) Is Flashing Mixed Signals

 INFI’s Market Performance

-INFI stocks went down by -6.61% for the week, with a monthly jump of 2.98% and a quarterly performance of -0.32%, while its annual performance rate touched 248.65%.
-The volatility ratio for the week stands at 6.66% while the volatility levels for the past 30 days are set at 6.14% for Infinity Pharmaceuticals Inc..
-The simple moving average for the period of the last 20 days is -5.93% for INFI stocks with a simple moving average of 22.14% for the last 200 days.
+INFI stocks went down by -9.34% for the week, with a monthly drop of -2.27% and a quarterly performance of -11.21%, while its annual performance rate touched 241.66%.
+The volatility ratio for the week stands at 6.28% while the volatility levels for the past 30 days are set at 6.18% for Infinity Pharmaceuticals Inc..
+The simple moving average for the period of the last 20 days is -9.04% for INFI stocks with a simple moving average of 17.24% for the last 200 days.

 Analysts’ Opinion of INFI